bonimy/MushROMs/doc/SMB1 Level Format.md

 **$7E:00FD**: A three byte pointer to the current area's sprite data.

 **$04:C14C**: A table of the low bytes of the current area's pointer to its sprite data (called at $04:C062).
-The start position is first determined by table $04:C148, then the table is index further by the area index.
+The start position is first determined by table $04:C148, then the table is indexed further by the area index.

 Area Type | Table Offset | Table Values
 --- | --- | ---